-2 Local Garrison Requirements above the identified Army baseline authorizations are the responsibility of the Garrison to resource within annual operating budgets.
+Local Garrison Requirements above the identified Army baseline authorizations are the responsibility of the Garrison to resource within annual operating budgets.
 No additional APF/UFM will be authorized by IMCOM G9.

-3 Staffing is authorized per functional area (fine arts, crafts, and/or industrial/vocational) operated
+Staffing is authorized per functional area (fine arts, crafts, and/or industrial/vocational) operated

-Element Factors Regulatory Guidance Equipment Equipment type and quantity will be activity and use dependent Purchase will be from APF where authorized (unless used in the direct support of resale) Major items will have a maintenance plan Waiting time or time limit on equipment varies by CLS capability AR 215-1 CTA 50-909 Army Standards Automation Army standard Management Information Systems will be used, i.e., RecTrac, FMBS, SMIRF LAN connectivity essential RecTrac's Pass Management System is the required system to track program usage.
+Element Factors Regulatory Guidance Facilities Facilities for use in delivery of multiple programs, plus specialty shops to meet local demand Spaces will support classes, specific equipment safety requirements, and customer self-directed programs AR 215-1, Appx D and E AR 415-19 ADA Standards Training Staff must be trained and certified in all required courses deferring to industry standards and/or national governing bodies AR 215-1 Army Standards Programming Customer-driven programming utilizes most effective use of facilities Programs offered will meet customer needs and cover the range of leisure and skill development Type and variety of programs are based on demand Activities foster readiness, enhance community life, promote mental and physical fitness and deliver a quality working and living environment Documentation of deliverables in Recreation Program Share provides continuity Army Standards Equipment Equipment type and quantity will be activity and use dependent Purchase will be from APF where authorized (unless used in the direct support of resale) Major items will have a maintenance plan Waiting time or time limit on equipment varies by CLS capability AR 215-1 CTA 50-909 Army Standards Automation Army standard Management Information Systems will be used, i.e., RecTrac, FMBS, SMIRF LAN connectivity essential RecTrac's Pass Management System is the required system to track program usage.
 Additional RecTrac functions should be used to document programming and usage such as activity/facility reservations and equipment/locker rentals.
 AR 215-1